Ivory-beep/hello-world/README.md

 # hello-world
-im trying to learn to code
+im currently trying to learn how to do js python and html